cliffore/millm/README.md

 ### Steps

-To process this experiment using the added ontologies:
+To process this experiment using the included ontologies:

 1: Clone this repository, e.g.